Executive team and Board

 Mr Michael Hunt

-Michael has practiced as a mediator for more than 30 years and was instrumental in the setting up of the family mediation system in Australia.
-During the 1990s, Michael was Director of the Family and Child Mediation Service at RAV.
-He was CEO of RAV from 2001 until he retired in 2010.
-He is a former Board member of Family Relationships Services Australia.
-Michael remains an Accredited Mediator under the National Mediator Standards Board and a Clinical Member of the Australian Association of Family Therapists.
-Now in semi-retirement, he remains active in the sector, providing consulting services to Bond University’s Dispute Settlements Centre, The College of Law and various not-for-profit organisations.
-Michael joined the RAV Board in 2018.
+Michael has practised as a mediator for more than 35 years and was instrumental in setting up of the family mediation system in Australia.
+During the 1990s, Michael was Director of RAV’s Family and Child Mediator Service and was RAV CEO from 2001 until he retired in December 2010.
+He is a former Board member of Family and Relationship Services Australia (FRSA).
+Michael remains an accredited family therapist, conflict management coach and mediator.
+Now in semi-retirement, he remains active in the sector, providing coaching services to Bond University, Victoria Legal Aid, Southern Cross University, the College of Law and various profit/not-for-profit organisations.

 Ms Ronda Jacobs